 - Open source datasets encourage data sharing and new approaches

 - Echinacea purpurea (purple coneflower)

 - Urtica dioica (stinging nettle)

-Partnering with NRC to develop analytical methods to support the NHP industry
+Developing analytical methods to support the NHP industry

-ISURA and the National Research Council Canada (NRC) have collaborated to develop robust and affordable non-targeted analytical methods to assist the Natural Health Products (NHP) industry in reliably identifying and authenticating high quality functional ingredients (FIs).
+ISURA and the National Research Council Canada (NRC) collaborated to develop robust and affordable non-targeted analytical methods to assist the Natural Health Products (NHP) industry in reliably identifying and authenticating high quality functional ingredients (FIs).
 Several methods were considered and two were confirmed as providing reliable solutions and reproducible approaches to authenticate botanicals and other FIs in NHPs.
 Read the Summary.